How Businesses Can be a Force for Good in an Era of Employee Activism

 5. Employee Affinity Groups or Employee Resource Groups (ERG)

 Known by many names—caucuses, councils, or networking groups—ERGs serve social functions and provide a source of support for employees who share common interests, goals, or ideologies.
 Today many large companies have ERGs for employees of color, LGBTQ employees, women, and so on with the goal of making the workplace more inclusive and supportive of diversity.

 Innovative companies can use ERGs as a way to facilitate a safe, constructive dialogue in the workplace where employees can go beyond debate and focus on discussing actionable ways to address and solve major social issues including gun violence, climate change, mental health, and sexual harassment.

 6. Leadership Buy-in

 One of the top six trends America’s Charities’ Snapshot Employer Research revealed is that without leadership support, employee engagement programs are likely to lack authenticity and fail.
 Employees are keenly aware if leadership at all levels is authentically involved or not.
 It’s not enough to say giving of time, money, and skills are important.
 Leadership must be involved in those efforts as well.
-Employee engagement and workplace giving programs must be embedded in a company’s culture, values and actions.
-You need look no further than last year's Google employee walk-out for proof of this.
+Employee engagement and workplace giving programs must be embedded in a company’s culture, values, and actions.
+You need to look no further than last year's Google employee walk-out for proof of this.
 Download our free brief to learn how to build buy-in from leadership.